beliolfa/laravel-generator/README.md

-# Scaffold Laravel Model, Controller, Routes and Views using Bulma CSS Framework
+# Scaffold Laravel Model, Migration, Controller, Routes and Views.

-This is an extension [infyomlabs/laravel-generator](https://github.com/InfyOmLabs/laravel-generator) package.
+This is an extension of the [infyomlabs/laravel-generator](https://github.com/InfyOmLabs/laravel-generator) package.
 Documentation is located [here](http://labs.infyom.com/laravelgenerator)

 If you prefer less boilerplate in your generated stuff you can use this package instead.

 * Controllers without repositories
 * Models without soft deletes and based in conventions for table and key names
-* Clean views using Bulma Css.
+* Clean views using Bulma CSS.
 No javascript at all.
 * Language files for automatic translate fields in your views (if you use conventional names in english for your database)

 ## Install